tziegler-tud/unisan-server/README.md

 #### Planned:
 - user management (implemented)
 - calendar and event management (implemented)
-- web-based CMS for public website (de-continued)
+- web-based CMS for public website (discontinued)
-- eLearning area providing course materials and information (planned)
+- eLearning area providing course materials and information (discontinued)
+- News feature for in-system notifications (in progress)
+- public event registration (planned)
 - user documentation (will be ready for release, whenever that may be)

 ### Tech